 When dealing with a global deployment of Aras Innovator, one of the most common concerns is performance at remote locations.
-To help address this issue Aras provides two standard solutions for global deployments.

-6.1 IIS Compression of Dynamic Content

-The easiest way to improve performance when using Aras Innovator is to enable IIS compression on the web server.
-Aras provides a utility that enables the compression of dynamic content requested from the server (.asp and .aspx pages), but does not compress dll's, exe's, or static content.
+To help address this issue Aras recommends adjusting IIS settings on the web server to enable static and dynamic compression.
+Adjusting these settings compresses dll, exe, as well as static files for easier transfer over long distances.
 The difference is most notable to users connecting through slower connections to Aras Innovator, but all users benefit from this adjustment to the server.

-The compression.bat utility is available for download from the Aras Project site or from the Utilities folder of the Aras Innovator CD Image for community members with an active subscription package.
-Community members without an active subscription should contact Aras at info@aras.com to discuss options.
+For questions regarding recommended settings, Subscribers may contact Aras Support at support@aras.com.